Shamar/shamar.github.io/_posts/2019-01-28-about-european-draft-for-ai-ethics-guidelines.markdown

-The risk however is that, without a widespread understanding of the AI techniques, the Commission will ask to the wolfs how to rule the sheeps: we cannot rely on experts that consults large corporations to define any assessment of "trust".
+The risk however is that, without a widespread understanding of the AI techniques, the Commission will ask to the wolfs how to rule the sheeps: we cannot rely on experts that consults large corporations to define any assessment of "trust" into something that can manipulate people.

 Moreover, being able to assess the Ethics of a "Trustworthy AI" cannot replace clear regulation establishing the characteristics that an algorithm must have before being fed with human data.

-In particular we need to extend the right to "meaningful information about the logic involved" by each AI processing beyond the individuals: even groups, such as families, neightbors, customers and so on should have the right to know and understand the exact logic applied to their collective data, when and to which aim the processing occurs.
+In particular we need to extend the right to "meaningful information about the logic involved" by each AI processing beyond the individuals protected by the article 13 of the GDPR: even groups, such as families, neightbors, customers and so on should have the right to know and understand the exact logic applied to their collective data, when and to which aim the processing occurs.

 # General Comments